-“Follow the land” is pretty straightforward for some of William and Mary’s children, thanks to that will.
-Here is a little bit about his sons.
-I don’t know who his daughter Betsy married, if she married at all.
+“Follow the land” is straightforward for some of William and Mary’s children, thanks to that will.
+I don’t know who their daughter Betsy married, if she married at all.
+Here is a little bit about their sons.

 Adam Rankin (b.
 1760-64, d.
-1810-20) was a doctor, probably the first in his family.
+1810-20) was a doctor.
 He moved to Henderson County, Kentucky, where he married three times and produced a large family.
-Among his descendants: Confederate Brigadier General Adam “Stovepipe” Rankin Johnson (a grandson) and prominent members of the Louisville, Kentucky horse racing community.
+One of his grandsons was Confederate Brigadier General Adam “Stovepipe” Rankin Johnson.
+Some of Dr. Adam’s descendants still live in Kentucky.

-Archibald Rankin (1764 – 1845) inherited part of the “old mansion place” in Antrim Township, and he apparently stayed in Franklin County until he died.
+Archibald Rankin (1764 – 1845) inherited part of the “old mansion place” in Antrim Township.
+He apparently stayed in Franklin County until he died.
 His first appearance in the records was on the 1785 Antrim tax list as a “freeman.”
-He was a head of household in the federal census of Franklin County from 1790 through 1840.
-I could not find him in 1830, although he was still alive.
-I haven’t tried to trace his line, although he evidently had a number of children.
+He was a head of household in the federal census of Franklin County from 1790 through 1840 (I could not find him in 1830, although he was still alive).
+I have not tried to trace his line, although he had a number of children.
 He belonged to the Presbyterian Church of the Upper West Conococheague.
 Church records show that he married Agnes Long on 9 Mar 1790 and that a daughter Fanny died in 1827.
 Church records also say Archibald died 24 Jun 1845 at age 81, indicating he was born about 1764.

 David Rankin (b.
-1776-1777, d.
+1776 – 1777, d.
 1853) inherited part of the “old mansion place” along with his brother Archibald.
-His wife was Frances (“Fanny”) Campbell, daughter of Dugald (Dugal/Dongal) Campbell.
+His wife was Frances (“Fanny”) Campbell, daughter of Dugald (Dugal/Dougal/Dongal) Campbell.
 David left Franklin County between 1820 and 1830 and wound up in Des Moines County, Iowa, where he died.
-Here is a link to an article about David, son of William and Mary Huston Rankin, and his cousin David, son of James and Jean Rankin.

-Jackpot.
+Jackpot!
 There they are, all four of them in Centre County, paired off geographically just as one would expect.
 One page of the 1810 census for Potter Township in Centre County has James Rankin listed two households down from William Rankin.
 Another page has listings for Jeremiah Rankin and John Rankin.
 All four men are in the age 26 < 45 category, born during 1765 – 1784.
-We know that Jeremiah and John were underage in 1792 when their father wrote his will, so they were born after 1771.
+We know that Jeremiah and John were underage in 1792 when their father wrote his will, so they would have been born after 1771.
 We know that Archibald, an elder brother, was born in 1764.
-So those birth ranges fit like a glove, with confirmation in other records.
+Those birth ranges fit like a glove, with further confirmation in later census records.

 2 Jeremiah Rankin, whose only known appearance in primary records was Adam’s 1747 will.
-Died 1760 in Cumberland Co., PA.
+Died 1760 in Cumberland Co., PA in a mill accident.
 Wife Rhoda Craig.
 Four sons went to Fayette/Woodford Counties, Kentucky.

 3 William Rankin (Jr.), b.
 1770 Cumberland Co, PA, d.
 1847, Centre Co., PA.
 Two wives, Abigail McGinley and Susanna (reportedly Huston).
-Proof that he was a son of William and Mary Huston Rankin per the FTL theory.
-Children are established, see Centre County Will Book B: 254, naming eight children, including Adam, Archibald, James, John, and …
+The tract of land he inherited is proof that he was a son of William and Mary Huston Rankin.
+Children are also established, see Centre County Will Book B: 254, naming eight children, including Adam, Archibald, James, John, and …

-4 Dr. William McGinley Rankin (1795-1872) moved to Shippensburg in Cumberland Co.
+4 Dr. William Rankin (III) (1795-1872) moved to Shippensburg in Cumberland Co.
 Had 11 children, at least one of whom was a physician, and a Presbyterian minister:

 5 Rev. William Alexander Rankin.